-Katie has made a best friend and has become friends with her family too.
+Katie has made her first best friend.
 Her friend and her friend's dad live with the grandparents who Katie is close with, too.

 Being friends now for many months and feeling like this is like her family too it is very shocking and hard on Katie to lose one of them in a horrible accident.